iudanet/gophkeeper/API.md

 **Response:** `204 No Content`

 **Errors:**
-- `401 Unauthorized` - Invalid access token
+- `401 Unauthorized` - Invalid or missing access token

 ---